 Halloween-Themed Treats

-If you’re good at cooking, bake cakes, cookies, grazing boards, etc., decorate them with scary faces, spiders, bats, etc., and surprise kids and guests on the All Hallows’ Eve.
-If you don’t want to bake, don’t fright!
+If you’re good at cooking, bake cakes, cookies, and lay out grazing boards, etc., decorate them with scary faces, spiders, and bats to surprise kids and guests on All Hallows’ Eve.
+If you don’t want to bake, don’t fret.
 You’ll find a variety of Halloween cookies in the market.
 Get some and put up a great show.

 Match your treats to your cosplay or the other way around.